-Head to the village of Prizdrina to experience local life with Mario at his family's 600 year old vineyard.
+Head to the village of Prizdrina to experience local life with Mario at his family's 600-year old vineyard.
 We'll have a traditional Peka cooking demostration and lunch.
 Taste their wines as well as visit neighbor Mike Grgich's vineyard.
 Learn the story of how Mike, a native of the region, won America its first international winemaking gold medal.
 Then we’re off to Korčula where we'll have a guided walking tour.
 Discover the birthplace of Marco Polo and a charming town of adorned palaces and cobbled streets.
 Free evening.

 The Secret Military Island of Vis

 Discover Vis, a former military island off limits to tourists until recently.
 Lunch on board as we travel to Croatia's outermost island, known for its wines since the 4th century.
 Visit the Roman ruins of Issa and explore hidden tunnels and old forts.
 Afternoon wine tasting in the hills.
 Free evening to stroll the promenade and enjoy the views.

 Hvar & the Abandoned Village

 Brač & Olive Oil

-Free morning in Hvar before sailing to Brač, known for its white stones--the same ones used to build the White House.
-Lunch onboard the Dalmatinka as we head toward the mainland once again.
+Free morning before sailing to Brač, known for its white stones--the same ones used to build the White House.
+Lunch onboard the Nikola as we head toward the mainland once again.
 Visit a mountaintop village with its historical architecture of slated stone roofs.
 Sample the island's famous olive oil and schapps.
 Free evening.